jackfraser94/Chaos-Theory/README.md

 - Logisticmap.m

-The logistic map sub function serves the same purpose as the Lorenz attractor, the user can define initial values for the population and fertility, and see if the population survives, balances out at a certain point(s).
+The logistic map (bifurcation) sub function serves the same purpose as the Lorenz attractor, the user can define initial values for the population and fertility, and see if the population survives, balances out at a certain point(s).
 Or as the Lorenz attractor sab function the user can opt to see a visual of what the logistic map looks like between the accepted intervals, and in turn seeing the chaotic pattern it forms.

 - Random.m